Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Unfortunately, fans still don't know if the Lando feature film will ever see the light of day.
 It was originally announced as a Disney+ series starring Donald Glover (who played Lando Calrissian in Solo), but it was eventually turned into a movie.

-Lando is one of those projects that Star Wars officially announced that then got shelved.
+Lando is one of those projects that Star Wars officially announced but then shelved.
 However, Glover and his brother, Stephen, who are writing the script, insist that it is still in the works.
 The most important thing Lando can do is get itself released.

-Sadly, a lot of projects that have been announced have been cancelled sometime after their confirmations, so it actually getting a theatrical release could prove to fans, and to Lucasfilm and Disney, that general audiences are still interested in Star Wars, and that these announced movies need to actually get made.
+Many projects announced have been canceled after their confirmations.
+Lando getting a theatrical release could prove to fans, and to Lucasfilm and Disney, that general audiences are still interested in Star Wars, and that these announced movies need to actually get made.

 Rey Movie